AMRoche/MakeTheCosm/README.md

 Totally a Readme here.
 Nothing to see.
 Move along, move along.
 ============

-Now things are being added.
-The makey makey interface is more or less feature complete.
+The makey makey interface is feature complete and mostly styled.
- - Error checking needed.
+ - alphanumeric datastream ID not firing properly.

 Other stuff is outlined, just needs dropping in to place.